ntulenev/BBDevPulse/README.md

    - `FilterFromTheList` -> uses exact matches from `RepoNameList` (name or slug).
 5. Fetches pull requests for each selected repo (open, merged, declined, superseded), sorted by latest updates.
 6. Applies PR time-stop mode (`PrTimeFilterMode`) to stop reading older PR pages earlier.
+7. For each matching pull request, first checks the local file cache for previously downloaded analysis data.
-7. Fetches PR activity (comments/approvals/updates) and PR diffstat size (added/removed lines), then aggregates participation and timing stats.
+8. On cache miss, fetches PR activity (comments/approvals/updates), correction commits, and PR diffstat size (added/removed lines), then saves the snapshot to the local cache.
+9. On cache hit, reuses the saved snapshot and skips repeated Bitbucket requests for already analyzed PRs.
-8. Applies the configured report window:
+10. Applies the configured report window:
    - `Days` for a rolling lookback from now, or
    - `FromDate` + `ToDate` for an explicit inclusive date range.
-9. Renders output tables:
+11. Renders output tables:
    - Repositories included in analysis
    - Pull request report (includes `Size` T-shirt metric)
    - Merge-time statistics (best/median/75p/longest)